BerkeleyLab/upcxx/INSTALL.md

 ### Configuration: HPE Cray EX

-This release of UPC++ includes initial support for the HPE Cray EX platform, including both the "Slingshot 10" and "Slingshot 11" network interface cards (NICs) and GPUs from both Nvidia and AMD.
+This release of UPC++ includes initial support for the HPE Cray EX platform, including both the "Slingshot-10" and "Slingshot-11" network interface cards (NICs) and GPUs from both Nvidia and AMD.
 When built in a supported configuration, this release passes all of the UPC++ test suite.
 However, the performance has not yet been tuned on this platform.